fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 * Computational `put` requests which specify that the result a of function invocation should be assigned to a target key: `put a/c=factorial(a/b)`.

 ### Operations, transactions, and state
 `put` operations are *effectful* and change the application state explicitly.
-They are implemented via Tendermint **transactions**. **TM Core** sends a transaction to the **State machine** and the **State machine** applies this transaction to its state, typically changing the associated value of the target key.
+They are implemented via Tendermint **transactions**. **TM Core** sends a transaction to the State machine and the **State machine** applies this transaction to its state, typically changing the associated value of the target key.

 `get` operations do not change the state of the application.
 They are implemented via Tendermint **ABCI queries**.
-As the result of such query the **State machine** returns the value of the requested key.
+As the result of such query the State machine returns the value of the requested key.

 `run` operations are also *effectul* and their invocation changes the state.
 They are implemented as combinations of `put` and `get` requests: to perform such operation trustfully, the **Client** first requests `put`-ting the result of the requested function to some key and then queries its value.

 ### Blocks and transactions
-Tendermint Core orders incoming transactions, passes them to the App and stores them persistently.
+**Tendermint Core** orders incoming transactions, passes them to the App and stores them persistently.
 It also combines transactions into **blocks**.
-So the blockchain is the ordered sequence of blocks whereas the block contains the ordered sequence of transaction.
+So the blockchain is the ordered sequence of blocks whereas the block contains the ordered sequence of transactions.
 Beside the transaction list, a block also has some [metadata](http://tendermint.readthedocs.io/en/master/specification/block-structure.html) that help to provide integrity and verifiability guarantees.
 Basically, this metadata include:
 * metadata related to the current block
 	* `height` – the index of this block in the blockchain
 	* the block creation time